Phoenix009/Notes/WiSe'23/Security/Basic Notions.md

 Attacks can be divided into four broad classes:
 1. **disclosure**: unauthorised access to resources
 2. **deception**: acceptance of false data
-3. **disruption**: interruption or prevention of correction operation
+3. **disruption**: interruption or prevention of correct operation
 4. **usurpation**: unauthorised control of some part of the system

 ## Policy and Mechanism:
 A **security policy** is a statement of what is and what is not allowed.

-Policy consists of a set of axioms that the policy makers believer can be enforced.
+Policy consists of a set of axioms that the policy makers believe can be enforced.
 Designers of policies always make two assumptions.
 1. The policy correctly and unambiguously partitions the set of system states into secure and insecure states
 2. The security mechanisms prevent the system from entering insecure state

-If either of the above two assumptions is erroneous the system with be insecure.
+If either of the above two assumptions is erroneous the system will be insecure.

 A **security mechanism** is a method, tool or procedure for enforcing a security policy.